Building and Supporting a Diverse, Equitable, and Inclusive Local Economy.

 The Cambridge-Somerville Black Business Network, facilitated by Nicola Williams of The Williams Agency and sponsored by the Sustainable Business Network of MA (SBN) and Cambridge Local First (CLF), brings together Black entrepreneurs and identifies specific programs that can be developed or adopted to help ensure these businesses survive the pandemic and thrive moving forward.
 This new initiative will convene and work with Black-owned businesses based in Cambridge and Somerville that are in at least one of these phases: start-up; expansion; recovery from the COVID-19 pandemic.

 Need a Grant to Build Capacity?
-The Cambridge Equity Fund Grant Application will be available soon

 The Cambridge-Somerville Black Business Network is excited to share details about the new Cambridge Equity Fund grant opportunity for Black-owned small businesses.
 This $700,000 grant program offers funding, technical assistance, and mentorship across three categories: early-stage, home-based, and brick-and-mortar businesses.